smartin015/continuousprint/docs/gcode-scripting.md

 See also `update_interpreter_symbols` in [driver.py](https://github.com/smartin015/continuousprint/blob/master/continuousprint/driver.py) for how state is constructed and sent to the interpreter.

+### State Carryover

+Any variable that you set when running a Preprocessor will also be made available to preprocessors that run after on the same event.

 ### External State

 The `external` section of the state example above is where you'll find any custom data you inject via POST request to `/automation/external` - see the [API docs](/api/#inject-external-data-into-preprocessor-state) for details.